PowerCodersOrg/powercoders.org/site/content/_index.md

     link: 'program/#coach'
     link_text: more
     text: >-
-      Do you want to support a refugee with becoming successfully integrated into the local IT labor market?
+      Do you want to support a refugee with becoming successfully integrated in the local IT labor market?
   - fade_in: Up
     header: Trainer
     link: 'program/#trainer'